arvindkumar1422/Toyota-Connected-India-Hackclerate-2025-Codebase/README.md

 ---

 **Note:** This codebase was developed under tight time constraints for the Toyota Connected India Hackclerate 2025.
 Some implementations may be simplified or require further refinement for production use.
-- The dashboard is fully responsive.
-Test on Chrome DevTools (toggle device toolbar) or real devices.

-## Audit Logging
-- All login/logout and critical actions are logged in the backend (see future `audit.log`).